 All articles selected by the scientific committee for this issue Remote Sensing will receive a discount of 30% of the publication fee.

-2- A publication in a special volume of Springer Nature Edition
+2- A publication in one of the special volumes (please check the deadlines) of Springer Nature Edition

-Moreover, accepted papers submitted in sessions 2-7 will be published in a special volume of Springer Nature Edition.
-No publication fee for this issue.
+Thus, accepted papers submitted in sessions 2-7 will be published in the special volumes of Springer Nature Edition.
+No publication fee for these volumes.

-Important: Authors must register and pay by 20 November 2021.
+Important: Authors must register and pay before 15 April 2022.

 Important: If the payment is not successful or an invalid discount has been applied, the registration will not be valid until full payment has been received.